 2. Eco and Heath Friendly

-Huge metropolises like London are heavily polluted areas.
-Pollution comes from a huge variety of sources — exhaust gasses, factory and industrial chimneys, chemicals used on a daily basis, artificial lighting.
+Huge metropolises like London and especially Beijing are heavily polluted areas.
+Pollution comes from a huge variety of sources — exhaust gasses, factory and industrial chimneys, chemicals used on a daily basis, artificial lighting, dust raised by everyday traffic.
 You name it, they’ve got it.
 And since you can build your home where ever your heart desires, you can easily chop that toxic part of your life out.

 Also, because of the infrastructure and organization of such big communities, there are always reasons for you to constantly move in and out of apartments, especially if you’re on rent.
 Be it jobs, schools or bad neighbours, you can’t really stay in one place and be constantly comfortable.
 In the Earthship, you can.
 Sure, to live outside of the city you work and go to school at requires stable means of transportation, but the Earthship is there to stay.

 Last, but definitely not least, the Earthship is the greenest possible home you can imagine.
 It does no harm to you, or the environment.
-Furthermore, it literally converts trash (tyres, bottle, cans) into a cozy and affordable home.
-And it does so, with minimal investment requirements.
+It literally converts trash (tires, bottle, cans) into a cozy and affordable home.
+And, it does so with minimal investment.
 And while we’re on the topic of investment, there is the…

-Your home is built from recycled materials, ones nature will provide, and other low cost equipment.
-You can have a perfectly suited home for 50 thousand pounds.
+You can have a perfectly suited home for 50–100 thousand pounds.
 Considering you have no bills, there are not many houses on par.

-Also, if you’re on rent, you can save up for a few years and end the constant moving in and out of apartments, dealing with horrible co-tenants and landlords and services like movers and tenancy cleaning crews.
+Also, if you’re on rent, you can save up for a few years and end the constant moving in and out of apartments, dealing with horrible roommates and landlords and services like movers and tenancy cleaning crews. — Tenants will know…

 4. Easy Construction